-Here are 5 of the best running websites and blogs:
+Here are 10 of the best-running websites and blogs:

 Most of these blogs offer great advice on running, diet, training and all aspects of fitness.
 They will surely help you answer and find solutions to most of your problems.

 In case you are looking for more inspiration, then start your own blog.
-That’s why I started blogging in the first place.
+That’s why I got into blogging in the first place.
 There is nothing more refreshing and motivating other than researching and writing about your favorite subjects.

 21. Meditation Running

-This is what you might refer to as “Zen running” and it’s a wonderful practice to help you tune in and focus on being present while running.
+This is what you might refer to as “Zen running” and it’s a wonderful practice to help you tune in and focus on being present.

-At least, you can integrate mediation and mindfulness into running to improve your experience and help you stay more in tune with how your body feels during the exercise.
+Nonetheless, if you are not into the spiritual aspect, then, at least, you can integrate meditation into running as a way to improve your experience and help you stay more in tune with your body.

 22. Update Your Playlist

-I don’t know about you, but a good music playlist is key for me.
-Three Days Grace, Linkin Park, and Breaking Benjamin have helped me survive many hard and grueling runs and I thank them immensely.
+I don’t know about you, but a good music playlist is a crucial part of a running lifestyle.
+Three Days Grace, Linkin Park, and Breaking Benjamin have helped me survive many hard, and grueling run.

-In fact, music is not only a great way to add some spice to your runs, it can also help you run farther and faster.
-Study show that running to the beat of music can help you run longer with less fatigue.
+In fact, music is not only an excellent way to add some spice to your runs, but it can also help you run farther and faster.
+Study shows that exercising to the beat of music can help you work out longer with less fatigue.

-That being the case, I tend also to get bored really fast, and listening to “Diary of Jane” for the 43rd time is not that exciting.
-In fact, listening to the same playlist over and over and over is as exciting as watching grass grow, or staring at a turned off TV.
+That being the case, I also tend to get bored really fast, and listening to “Diary of Jane” for the 43rd time is not that exciting.

-Therefore, if you are the typical obsessed runner, then be sure to include proper rest into your training program.
+Therefore, if you are the typically obsessed runner, then make sure to include proper rest into your training program.

-For starters, be sure to alternate hard training days with complete rest days.
-In case you don’t want to get a whole day off, then you can definitely add a recovery run between hard sessions.
+For starters, alternate hard training days with complete rest days.
+In case you don’t want to have a whole day off, then add a recovery run between hard sessions.